 Wiradjuri woman and founder of Yaala Sparkling Tara Croker has always loved experimenting with flavours and native ingredients.
 It’s something the Wiradjuri woman inherited from her grandmother who grew all her own food.
 “One of the ways I connect with the land is through food and drink,” says Tara.
 “I like to try this flavour with that flavour and brew it together into teas and kombucha.
 We landed on sparkling water because it’s an inclusive drink.”

-Tara says her small sparkling water business grew organically, just one small step at a time.
-But it was when she noticed brands with non-Indigenous owners starting to play in the native food space that she was energised to act on her business idea.
-“There’s less than 2 per cent Indigenous ownership across the entire [bush food] supply chain from farming to end product,” she says.
+What started as Tara’s passion for native ingredients in her kitchen is now a four-flavour range stocked nationally, and one of the most recognisable Indigenous-owned brands in Australian beverage.
+“There’s less than two per cent Indigenous ownership across the entire [bush food] supply chain from farming to end product,” she says.
 “When I heard that, it put the fire in my belly.
-It blows my mind that the knowledge comes from First Nations people, and thousands of years of using these plants as medicines and foods, and yet none of the economic benefits are returning to where that knowledge comes from.”
+This knowledge comes from First Nations people and thousands of years of using these plants as medicines and foods, and yet none of the economic benefits are returning to where that knowledge comes from.”

 Here, Tara shares what she has learned in her entrepreneurial journey so far, and her tips for other new businesses.

-A close-up of Tara Croker wearing a teal vest jacket, holding and looking at some lemon myrtle leaves, with trees in the background.
+A close-up of Tara Croker holding and looking at some lemon myrtle leaves, with trees in the background.

 Find People Who Share Your Passion